 07d.
-Terrain & Feature Drawer Controls
+Terrain & Feature Toolbox Controls

 Overview

-The Terrain drawer allows you to add terrain to a map.
+The Terrain toolbox allows you to add terrain to a map.
 This is most useful for World/Kingdom maps.
 Battlemats can have Terrain added as floor tiles, but creating rooms, corridors, etc. as shapes allows for more flexible results which don’t have to match the grid.

-The Features drawer adds other icons to your map, depending on which map type you’re editing.
+The Features toolbox adds other icons to your map, depending on which map type you’re editing.
 For World/Kingdom maps, these can represent cities, castles, mines, forts, etc. For settlement maps, typically all the buildings are features as well as trees and many other map objects.
 Features are used for doors, tables, beds, and many more items–even tokens on battlemats.

-Floating Dialogs vs. Drawers
+Floating Dialogs vs. Tabs

 Terrain Drawer